Crockpot chicken gnocchi soup! for lunch, for dinner, forever. ♡

 To me, crockpot chicken gnocchi soup means something that can be quickly and easily tossed together and tastes best when using good, quality ingredients.

 If I don’t just *happen* to have some fresh homemade gnocchi laying around (which hello, like, NEVER HAPPENS, because homemade gnocchi disappears in five seconds flat around here), then DeLallo gnocchi it is.
 Those savory fluffy little bites of airy perfection cook up just right when stirred in at the end of cook time for this soup.

 Maybe it has to do with currently being pregnant, but I could totally see this chicken gnocchi soup being a great bring-to-a-new-mom-or-sick-friend type of meal.
 It’s easy to throw together, it’s got that basic-yummy flavor that families love, there’s some redeeming vegetables in with all that creamy awesomeness, it saves well in the fridge or freezer… win, win, win, all around.

 I have brought it to a few friends with a loaf of the Miracle No-Knead Bread and the bread + the chicken gnocchi soup it gets rave reviews every time.

-This recipe was adapted from my friend Jessica’s version of Chicken Gnocchi Soup! ??
-Hers is made with canned chicken, frozen spinach, and not in the crockpot.
-She introduced me to the genius of using evaporated milk!
+This recipe was adapted from my friend Jessica’s version – she introduced me to the genius of using evaporated milk!

 - 1 lb. boneless skinless chicken breasts